Shubham2612-ncc/Mise/README.md

 # Mise
-An online shopping store "Mise"-a japanese word (o)mise-店 meaning "Shop" with categorized for all age, gender as well as for all purposes.
+An online shopping store, 'Mise'—a Japanese word (o)mise-店 meaning 'shop'—offers categorized products for all ages, genders, and purposes.

 A user can visit Product page and can select their favourite category as well as their price range so only needed will display.
 Example: The selected category is "Men" and the selected price range is "0-50"